LizardLeliel/PostWord/README.md

 Assuming you have a stack of: <br>
 \[1, 4, 7, 6\]

-And the operators you have are: <br>
+Then these are the operators, and what they do to the above stack: <br>
 ?   (duplicate the top of the stack -- \[1, 4, 7, 6, 6\]) <br>
 !   (pop the top of the stack -- \[1, 4, 7\]) <br>
 \>>> (rotate the stack one to the right -- \[6, 1, 4, 7\]) <br>